Key takeaways:

 ESG due diligence:

 Used to get a clear picture of a company’s environmental, social, and governance practices.
-These questionnaires usually explore where the business operates, what regulations apply, and how well it aligns with ESG standards in day-to-day operations.
+These forms assess operating regions, regulatory exposure, and how closely daily practices align with ESG standards.

 ILPA DDQ: